Five steps to gain a residence permit

 If you wish to stay in Germany for longer than 3 months, you will need to open an account at a bank.
 Please note that most banks offer student accounts with free of charge.
 In order to open a student account you will need your certificate of matriculation (Immatrikulationsbescheiningung) or notification of admission (Zulassungsbescheid) and the registration confirmation (Anmeldebestätigung).

-2. Declaration of liability (“Verpflichtungserklärung“ following § 68 AufenthG): please ask the German Embassy or the officers of the Ausländerbehörde der Stadt Augsburg.
+2. Declaration of liability (“Verpflichtungserklärung“ following § 68 AufenthG)

-3. Notification of a scholarship, e.g. by the DAAD, from which it follows that you have at least 861,- Euro per month at your disposal.
+3. Notification of a scholarship, e.g. by the DAAD, which states that you have at least 934,- EUR per month at your disposal.

 Important!
-Certification drawn up by notaries abroad or in Germany will not be accepted by the Ausländerbehörde.
+Certification drawn up by notaries abroad or in Germany will not be accepted by the Foreigners' Registration Office/"Ausländerbehörde".
 Sometimes, a German Embassy will accept notarial attestation for a visa application.
 However, this is not sufficient for a residence permit.

 Step 3: Health insurance